zhenguonie/2020_StressGAN/README.md

 │   │   ├── tensorboard
 │   ├── configuration.json

-The informaton will be stored based on global steps for the training.

 ```
+The informaton will be stored based on global steps for training.

 **Note**:
 * We are still working on the repository.
-Please contact us if there are any questions.
+* If there are any questions, please feel free to contact us.